Home

 Dragon of the Carnival.
 One of the impressive floats at Glastonbury Carnival

 The Glastonbury Chilkwell Carnival, part of the Somerset Carnival circuit, is a historic celebration that lights up the streets of Glastonbury with vibrant parades and dazzling floats.
-The event promises to showcase one of the largest illuminated processions in the UK, a tradition that has been captivating audiences for centuries.
+The festival promises to showcase one of the largest illuminated processions in the UK, a tradition that has been captivating audiences for centuries.
 It is one of Somerset's carnivals that has been held for about 400 years and draws about 150,000 people annually.
 Considered the largest illuminated procession in the UK and Europe, it retains a strong local character and has yet to attract significant attention from international tourists.

 What to Expect